evancunningham369/DonutSocial/README.md

    - Email and password.
    - Google Sign-In (OAuth 2.0).

-2. Upon successful login, users are redirected to the feed where they can:
-   - Create posts.
-   - View general or following posts.

 ## **Creating a Post**
 - Navigate to the "Create Post" form.
 - Enter your message and click submit.